VisTR: Visualizations as Representations for Time-series Table Reasoning: Discussion

 \section{Discussion}

-The case studies have demonstrated \tool's capability in identifying and explaining data change patterns within tabular data.
-By integrating \emph{visualization-in-the-loop}, \tool not only complements SQL-based LLMs for table reasoning but also aligns with the exploratory data analysis (EDA) process.
-EDA often involves summarizing the main characteristics of a dataset using visualization, enabling users to understand the data's structure, identify patterns, detect anomalies, and formulate hypotheses for further investigation.
-In this sense, the proposed framework not only streamlines the process of EDA but also expands its horizons, providing users with novel approaches to uncover hidden patterns within datasets.
+By leveraging visualizations as representations, \tool successfully addresses the limitations of existing LLM-based table reasoning methods in pattern recognition and visual-based pattern exploration.
+Moreover, the process also aligns with exploratory data analysis (EDA) process, which often involves summarizing the main characteristics of a dataset using visualization, enabling users to understand the data structure, recognize patterns, detect anomalies, and formulate hypotheses for further investigation.
+In this sense, the proposed framework not only streamlines the EDA process but also expands its horizons, providing users with novel approaches to uncover hidden patterns within datasets.

 \stitle{Generalizability.} Nevertheless, to fully realize the potential of the proposed framework, we need to enhance the generalizability of \tool from the following perspectives.